djpugh/nskit/docs/source/usage.md

 # Creates the template at /path/to/my/root/folder/xyz instead of <cwd>/my_package
 # You could also specifically override context parameters at create time as additional kwargs
 ```

+#### License Files

+The 3 example templates have a license file option, using the [nskit.mixer.components.LicenseFile][] class, which calls the github API to get the license file definitions available on Github.
+These files will only be created if an appropriate ``license`` context variable is passed in (the default is None), so you can override the license with your own specific license in a template as required.

+The license options are defined in [nskit.mixer.components.LicenseOptionsEnum][].

 ### Creating a codebase